This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• When ready to cook, drain the water and lay the potatoes out on a baking sheet lined with paper towels, then blot with additional paper towels to dry.
+• When ready to cook, drain the water and lay the potatoes out on a baking sheet lined with paper towels.
+Blot with additional paper towels to dry.

 Video